-- Electrical Service Providers must understand the technical requirements in section 5 of these Standards and how this applies to the customer's installation. - The Auckland Council Unitary Plan requires: - New connections to be made via underground cables in residential areas. - Rural connections may be either underground cables or overhead lines.

-- Poles may be required to be installed on the customer's property to meet the safe electrical clearance requirements of ECP 34.
-Any poles installed on the customer's property without an easement (including property which is shared with other property owners such as a right or way) are owned by the customer.
-The customer is responsible for the installation, repairs and maintenance of them. - Electrical Service Providers must ensure that overhead conductors and poles are designed in accordance with AS/NZS3000 section 3.12. - Electrical Service Providers must ensure that the mechanical forces from the connections to Vector's overhead line do not compromise the stability of the pole and are designed in accordance with AS/NZS3000 section 3.12. - A transformer may be required to be installed on the customer's property to meet the requirements of AS/NZS3000 section 3.6.
+- Electrical Service Providers must understand the technical requirements in section 5 of these Standards and how this applies to the customer's installation. - The Auckland Council Unitary Plan requires: - New connections to be made via underground cables in residential areas. - Rural connections may be either underground cables or overhead lines. - Poles may be required to be installed on the customer's property to meet the safe electrical clearance requirements of ECP 34.
+Any poles installed on the customer's property downstream of the Point of Supply are owned by the customer.
+The customer is responsible for the installation, repairs and maintenance of those poles. - Electrical Service Providers must ensure that overhead conductors and poles are designed in accordance with AS/NZS 3000 section 3.12. - Electrical Service Providers must ensure that the mechanical forces from the connections to Vector's overhead line do not compromise the stability of the pole and are designed in accordance with AS/NZS 3000 section 3.12. - A transformer may be required to be installed on the customer's property to meet the requirements of AS/NZS 3000 section 3.6.
 For these requirements refer to configuration C.